-Acne scars are of several types such as rolling scars, boxcar scars, hypertrophic or keloid scars and ice pick scars.
-The defining characteristic of ice pick scars is that they are narrow and deep-pitted (up to 2mm), with sharp borders—like ice picks.
-These scars result mainly secondary to comedones when our skin suffers from collagen damage.
 Ice pick scars are one of the more severe types of acne scars because they are deep inside the skin.
 In spite of their shape and depth, advanced treatment options available today prove that ice pick scars are treatable.
-Advanced treatments can reduce their appearance dramatically and give your skin a complete makeover.
+Advanced Ice pick scars treatments can reduce their appearance dramatically and give your skin a complete makeover.

 Why Do Ice Pick Scars Form?

 Ice pick scars will predominantly form if you leave comedones untreated.
 If you are suffering from acute acne, you are likely to develop scars.
+The defining characteristic of ice pick scars is that they are narrow and deep-pitted (up to 2mm), with sharp borders like ice picks.
+These scars result mainly secondary to comedones when our skin suffers from collagen damage.
+Ice pick scars appear on face, nose, forehead and upper cheeks post-acne outbreak.
 It is important that you consult a dermatologist at the earliest to understand the most suitable treatment option for you.

 Ice pick acne scars are challenging to treat because of their depth, and a combination of treatments works best to reduce them.
 A dermatologist will help you select the right treatment option and customize it accordingly to deliver the best results.
 Here are the most popular treatment options available:

-8. Over-the-counter (OTC)- remedies/ home remedies – Ice pick scars are a result of poor acne management.
+- Over-the-counter (OTC) medications/ home remedies – Ice pick scars are a result of poor acne management.
 Home remedies and OTC medication cannot help in improving the appearance of these scars since they cannot even reach the depth of the ice pick scars.
 You will require medical intervention to reduce your ice pick scars permanently and to decrease the risk of future scarring.